401(k) distributions are how participants ultimately access their retirement funds — and where many compliance and reporting errors occur.

 Retirement Distributions

-Retirement distributions operate similarly to termination distributions but are often accompanied by required minimum distributions (RMDs) for participants who leave funds in the plan.
+Retirement distributions follow similar processes as termination distributions but may also involve required minimum distributions (RMDs) for participants who leave funds in the plan.

 Plan Sponsor Responsibilities